Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Additional developments on the GBW geometry

 for a closed convex set $\gC \subseteq \sS_{++}^n$.
 We emphasize the maximization of $\bS$ over the set $\gC$.
-It follows from~(\ref{eqn:zero-centered-gaussians1})~\&~(\ref{robust_bw_dist}) that the projection robust Wasserstein distance for zero-centered Gausssians is a particular case of the robust GBW distance.
-Below we show that \eqref{robust_bw_dist} is a distance metric. \begin{proposition} The robust GBW distance defined in \eqref{robust_bw_dist} in the set $\gC \subseteq \sS_{++}^n$ is a distance metric. \end{proposition} \begin{proof} From (\ref{robust_bw_dist}), we see $d^2_{\rm rgbw}(\bX, \bY) \geq 0$ and is clearly symmetric.
+Below we show that \eqref{robust_bw_dist} is a distance metric. \begin{proposition} The robust GBW distance \eqref{robust_bw_dist} in the set $\gC \subseteq \sS_{++}^n$ is a distance metric. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop_robust_GBW_distance}] From (\ref{robust_bw_dist}), we see $d^2_{\rm rgbw}(\bX, \bY) \geq 0$ and is clearly symmetric.
 The triangle inequality also easily follows as shown below.
 Let

 Therefore, from (\ref{eq:robust_argmax}), we have

 where $\bX$, $\bY$, and $\bZ$ are SPD matrices.
 Finally, the identity of indiscernibles property is satisfied as the robust GBW distance is based on the GBW distance (which itself satisfies the property).
 This completes the proof. \end{proof}